NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 ### AvailabilityManager:OptimumStart Outputs

-The optimum start availability manager has one output variable.
+The optimum start availability manager has two output variables.

+#### Availability Manager Night Ventilation Control Status
+A value of 0 indicates the manager is signaling NoAction.
+A value of 2 means the manager is signaling CycleOn.

 #### Availability Manager Optimum Start Hours Before Occupancy

-The unit is in hour.
+The current time before occupancy.
+Occupancy is the first zone timestep after midnight when the Fan Schedule is > 0.0.
+The units are hours.

 Group     Setpoint Managers
 -------------------------